Internal structure and densities of the solid worlds II - physical evidence

 - R-waves: Short for Rayleigh-waves.
-Surface waves that cause particles on a surface or interface to oscilate up and down.
+Surface waves that cause particles on a surface or interface to oscillate up and down.
 The waves that cross the surfaces of bodies of water are Rayleigh-waves.

 - L-waves: Short for Love-waves.
-Surface waves that cause particles on a surface or interface to oscilate from side to side.
+Surface waves that cause particles on a surface or interface to oscillate from side to side.

 Wave speed: Each wave type travels with a characteristic speed.